ajaymalik902/AI800/README.md

 Some additional files contain different methods to implement U-net architecture

-Make sure to download the dataset and unzip it in the root directory.tftd
+Make sure to download the dataset and unzip it in the root directory.

 dataset link - https://dx.doi.org/10.21227/qsqw-a673